In this section, we will use a chart to visualize the data from the table below.

 The example above tracks market sentiments toward a fast-food brand.

-You can use this chart to track and analyze the cash flow diagram in Excel from cash sources to the final recipients.
+You can use chart to track and analyze the cash flow diagram in Excel from cash sources to the final recipients.

 The example above tracks the packages from dispatch to the intended consumers.
 The final recipients are segmented based on their country of residence.

 The chart can also be used to track online store orders to prevent problems, such as loss of packages along the way.
-Also, you can use the Sankey charts in Excel to track products sold based on their respective brands.
+Also, you can use the charts in Excel to track products sold based on their respective brands.

 Before we get down to business, here is a fun fact you need to know about Excel.